Posterior Average Effects: Framework and main results

-Under correct specification of the reference model, we have $\overline{\delta}=0$ (since $U$ is independent of $W$ under $f$), and $\widehat{\delta}^{\rm FE}$ is consistent for $\overline{\delta}$.
-However, $\widehat{\delta}^{\rm FE}$ may be inconsistent under the type of misspecification that we allow for (since $\varepsilon_j$ and $W$ may be correlated under $f_0$).
-In other words, in our framework we allow for the possibility that $W$ may have a direct effect on the outcomes $Y_j$, in which case $\widehat{\delta}^{\rm FE}$ is no longer consistent.
-Theorem \ref{theo_bias} shows that, under such misspecification, the posterior estimator $\widehat{\delta}^{\rm P}$ in (\ref{eq_proj_coeff_est}) has minimum worst-case bias locally.
-However, if the researcher is confident that $W$ should not enter the outcome equation, and that it is independent of $\varepsilon_j$, then it is natural to report the consistent estimator $\widehat{\delta}^{\rm FE}$.
+To elaborate further on this point, consider the coefficient $\overline{\delta}$ in the population regression of $\alpha$ on a covariates vector $W$, see \eqref{eq_proj_coeff}.
+A possible estimator is the coefficient $\widehat{\delta}^{\rm FE}$ in the regression of the fixed-effects estimates $\overline{Y}_i$ on $W_i$, see (\ref{eq_proj_coeff_est_FE}).
+Under correct specification of the reference model, $\widehat{\delta}^{\rm FE}$ is consistent for $\overline{\delta}$.
+However, $\widehat{\delta}^{\rm FE}$ may be inconsistent under the type of misspecification that we allow for, since $\varepsilon_j$ and $W$ may be correlated under $f_0$.
+For example, $W$ (e.g., teacher absenteeism) may be influenced by $\alpha$ and factors that correlate with $\varepsilon_j$.
+Theorem \ref{theo_bias} shows that, under such misspecification, the PAE $\widehat{\delta}^{\rm P}$ in (\ref{eq_proj_coeff_est}) has minimum worst-case specification error locally.
+Nevertheless, if the researcher is confident that $W$ should not enter the outcome equation, and that it is independent of $\varepsilon_j$, then it is natural to report the consistent estimator $\widehat{\delta}^{\rm FE}$.